-While they haven’t topped themselves again on Years Past Matter, they haven’t lost any ground either.
+While they haven’t topped themselves again on Years Past Matter (buy it from Amazon), they haven’t lost any ground either.
 Each of the previous three came out on the Canadian label Profound Lore, but this one is self-released, and it has some subtle differences that set it apart from its predecessors.
 For one thing, they’ve abandoned the somewhat typically black metal-ish song titles of the previous three records in favor of minimalist labeling of a type one might see on some of Mick Barr‘s solo releases: the pieces are simply titled “IIIIIII,” “IIIIIIII,” “IIIIIIIII,” “IIIIIIIIII,” “IIIIIIIIIII,” and “IIIIIIIIIIII.”
 For another, there are elements of drone present that weren’t as prominent in the past; multiple tracks begin with subtle, almost atmospheric drones, and “IIIIIIIIII” features subtle choral-style voices in the background, layered beneath a quite beautiful guitar figure and slow, ritualistic drumming.
 After a minute or so, the usual Krallice riffage begins, but the beautiful guitar figure remains buried within the storm.
 The biggest surprise, though, is probably “IIIIIIIIIII,” which is an under-two-minute interlude of cymbals, feedback and slowly rising guitar and bass, almost doom-like, which leads into the album’s near-17-minute final track, “IIIIIIIIIIII.”
 This might be the most anthemic and conventionally metallic track on the album, or maybe it just feels that way because the short intro allows the listener time to build up and prepare for catharsis, in a way that the other tracks, piled up one on top of the other, don’t.
 Ultimately, Years Past Matter is the next step in Krallice‘s evolution, but it’s a small step.
 They’re still what they’ve always been, and they’re still awe-inspiring in their focus, ferocity and power, even if their music seems to get a little more conventionally beautiful with each album.
 This album is highly recommended, with one caveat: Listen to it through speakers.
 Their music doesn’t translate to headphones at all.
 Harmonies and overtones are lost; subtle interactions between the two guitars, and between the guitars and bass, disappear.
 Wait till you know your neighbors aren’t around, turn it up and let it fill the room.

 Here’s a live clip from their album release show of August 25, 2012: